himansurathi/Download-UVA-and-Codechef-files/README.md

 * Use of **urlib2** library of python to open each of the pdf files individually so that we can read them.
 * Informing about each download of **individual pdf file, each directory and total download** too.
 * Generic URL of all pdf files: http://uva.onlinejudge.org/external/jthfolder/ithfile.pdf , where i and j are integers

-New features Added in this version:
 * Reports the type of error for all the file which were unable to download.
 * Shows a command line download bar to indicate the progress of each file.
 * Overwrite an existing folder with same name so that there is no clash with the previous files.

+New features Added in this version:
+* User can paused downloads which can be resumed later.
+* Reports all those files which have been paused seperately.
+* Updated the source code to support object-oriented model.

 ### Testing Environment